pimoroni/propeller-hat/documentation/Propeller-IDE-Getting-Started.md

 That's it!

+**Note: As of Jan 2016 I've had trouble with the loader in version 0.34.4, I recommend trying version 0.33.3 instead.**

 **Note: At time of writing I've been having trouble with Jessie and GPIO-based reset.
 As a temporary fix you can run the following before each upload attempt: `echo 17 > /sys/class/gpio/export`**

 ##Update